Sales Automation – How to Automate Your Sales Process

 If the tools don’t directly integrate with each other, you can check the available Zapier integrations for the services you’re looking at to see if you’ll be able to link them that way.

-For example, let’s say we want to use Close as our CRM, but we want to use a third party automation tool for email outreach.
+For example, let’s say we want to use Close as our CRM, but we want to use a third party sales automation tool for email outreach.

 First, we want to see what sort of things we can do with Close using Zapier, so let’s search for the app.